AdobeDocs/commerce-webapi/src/pages/get-started/authentication/oauth-errors.md

 # OAuth error codes

-When the third-party application makes an invalid request to Magento, the following OAuth-related errors can occur:
+When the third-party application makes an invalid request, the following OAuth-related errors can occur:

 HTTP code | Error code | Text representation | Description
 --- | --- | --- | ---